getgrav/grav-skeleton-notepad-site/pages/blog/2014-05-15-first-commit/post.md

     tickets@hostgator.com
     10/11/10

-    to hmfaysal
+    to rockettheme
     Hello,

-    I apologize, but I was forced to suspend the script "/home/hmfaysal/public_html/hmfaysal.com/index.php" as it was causing a high load on the server, and due to it affecting all of the other accounts on the system, I was forced to take immediate action for the health of the server.g
+    I apologize, but I was forced to suspend the script "/home/rockettheme/public_html/rockettheme.com/index.php" as it was causing a high load on the server, and due to it affecting all of the other accounts on the system, I was forced to take immediate action for the health of the server.g

     I did notice that this was a Wordpress installation, and would recommend that you enable caching for it.